MarioMilosevic/MarioMilosevic/README.md

 <h2 align="left">Hi 👋!
-My name is Mario and I'm a Web Developer, from Montenegro</h2>
+My name is Mario and I'm a Web Developer from Montenegro</h2>